antoinethebuilder/elk/README.md

 # ELK Stack
 ## Description
-This repository was made to be able to deploy a quick and secure Elasticsearch Stack.
+This repository was made to be able to deploy a quick and _secure_ Elasticsearch Stack.

-It was heavily inspired by [elastdocker](https://github.com/sherifabdlnaby/elastdocker).
+It is heavily inspired by [elastdocker](https://github.com/sherifabdlnaby/elastdocker).

-## PLEASE NOTE
+## Notes

 This project is under development.
-Some things must be taken in considerations to guarantee the environment to be fully secure.
+Additional security measures must be applied.

 More information about this will be documented soon.